NEW MEXICO: LOW REGULATIONS

 The New Mexico Homeschool Law requires you to notify the state that you will be homeschooling.
-You can do this electronically through the New Mexico Public Education Department’s website, or you can fill out a written notification form that you download, print, and mail to the New Mexico Public Education Department.
+You can do this electronically through the New Mexico Public Education Department’s website.

-Send in your notification within 30 days of beginning to homeschool for the first time.
+Fill out your online notification form within 30 days of beginning to homeschool for the first time.
 The state requires you to notify them each year that you choose to homeschool.
-For all successive years you must send in notification before August 1st.
+For all successive years you must notify electronically before August 1st.

-NOTE: If you move or if your child enters public school after homeschooling, you must send in written notification to the state.
+NOTE: If you move or if your child enters public school after homeschooling, you must update your information with the state.

 (see legal reference #3)

 If You Need To Withdraw Your Child

 If your child is already attending a New Mexico public school then you will need to officially withdraw them in order to begin homeschooling.
 Contact your child’s school to inform them that you will be withdrawing your child to homeschool.
-Ask if they have a specific form for you to fill out so that your child is not considered truant or use fill out and send in this withdrawal form.
-Make sure to send notification to the state within 30 days of beginning to homeschool.
+Ask if they have a specific form for you to fill out so that your child is not considered truant or fill out and send in this withdrawal form.
+Make sure to notify the state within 30 days of beginning to homeschool (see above).